My Resume

 1982-1993

 My Resume for computers starts with taking a computer class with Marge in 1982 at Sarasota High School in Florida.
-The computers were Tandy TRS 80s, that you had to write the code for.
+The computers were Tandy TRS 80s, that you had to write the code for before you could do anything on the computer.
 I decided writing code wasn’t for me.
-Shortly after Marge and I moved back North to Cape Cod.
-In 1986 I bought an IBM compatible, Leading Edge DOS machine to do the accounting and Invoicing for the upholstery business.
+Shortly after, Marge and I moved back North to Cape Cod, and in 1986, bought an IBM compatible, Leading Edge DOS machine to do the accounting and Invoicing for the upholstery business.
 Also in 1986, I wish I had bought Microsoft stock, but, I didn’t.

 1993-Present

-My Resume for Apple Computers starts with Apple Operating System 7, to OS 8, 9 and now macOS 10 High Sierra.
-From Floppy Disk to DVD and now Flash Memory.
+My Resume for Apple Computers starts with Apple Operating System 7, to OS 8, 9 and now macOS 12 Monterey.
+From Floppy Disk to DVD and now SSD drives.
 From 56K Dial-Up to cable and wireless networking.
 My first business website was built with Apple Homepage in 2001.
-Homepage was replaced with Apple iWeb in 2006 and I’ve been using iWeb as my website builder ever since.
-I use several of Apple’s gadgets like the iMac, iPhone, iPad, Apple TV and Airport Extreme wireless router.
-“Think Different”.
+Homepage was replaced with Apple iWeb in 2006 and I used iWeb as my website builder for many yeras before moving to WordPress.
+I use several of Apple’s gadgets like the iMac, iPhone, iPad, Apple TV and more.

-My resume for website building is with Apple Homepage.
-HomePage was introduced in 2000 and was a very basic drag & drop HTML editor.
-HomePage was a system for building your own web page hosted on Apple’s own servers.
-HomePage for me didn’t really have an online presence.
-My website was published to the Internet, but I used it mostly to show customer photos of my work in the photo gallery.
-HomePage had a pretty good photo gallery.
+My resume for website building starts with Apple Homepage around 2002.
+HomePage was a very basic drag & drop HTML editor.
+HomePage was an application for building your own website, hosted on Apple’s own servers.
+HomePage didn’t have the online presence like today.
+My Homepage website was published to the Internet, but I used it mostly to show customer photos of my work in the photo gallery as a reference, very much like I do today.

-Then in 2002 Apple introduced iWeb. iWeb was not an upgrade to HomePage, but an incredibly powerful drag & drop HTML editor.
+Then in 2006 Apple introduced iWeb. iWeb was not an upgrade to HomePage, but an incredibly powerful drag & drop HTML editor.
 A game changer.
 It came out around the same time when websites were really starting to create an online presence for business of all kinds.
 I was way ahead of all the upholstery shops on Cape Cod.
-Customers could search online for an upholsterer on cape Cod and my website was at the top of the search results.
+Customers could search online for an upholsterer on Cape Cod and my website was at the top of the search results.
 And my website photo gallery became my type of personal reference page.
-Unfortunately Apple stopped supporting iWeb several years ago, but I’ve continued to use for my business site Cape Cod Upholstery Shop.
-That is until I found out about BoldGrid.
+Unfortunately Apple stopped supporting iWeb in 2012, but I continued to use for my business site Cape Cod Upholstery Shop, that is, until I found out about the WordPress website builder BoldGrid.

-In 2018 It was hard for me to goodbye to my old and trusted friend iWeb, but now Cape Cod Upholstery Shop runs on WordPress and a website builder plugin called BoldGrid.
-The great things about BoldGrid is it creates highly responsive content.
-What that means for me is I build one website, but the content works seamlessly on Desktops, laptops, tablets and mobile phones.
-So as much as I’ll miss iWeb, BoldGrid is a much better experience for my customers because from what I can tell, a lot of them access my website via a mobile device.
+In 2018 It was hard for me to goodbye to my old and trusted friend iWeb, but now Cape Cod Upholstery Shop runs on WordPress BoldGrid.
+The great thing about BoldGrid is it creates responsive content.
+What that means is I build one website, but the content works seamlessly on Desktops, tablets and mobile phones.
+So it’s desktop and mobile friendly all at the same time.
+So as much as I’ll miss iWeb, BoldGrid is a much better experience for my customers because Google Analytics tells me 50% of my customers access my website via a desktop computer and the other 50% via mobile device.

 Formal Education